Taking that first step to do anything is always the most difficult!

 Making the first move towards home health aide certification (HHA) is no less important than any other decision in your life.

-This decision can land you a great home health aide job, a rewarding career and a means to support you and your family.
+This decision can land you a great home health aide job in 2022, a rewarding career and a means to support you and your family.

-Trying to find concise and accurate information on how to be a home health aide can be difficult.
+Trying to find concise and accurate information on how to actually get there can be difficult.

 There are thousands of articles, hundreds of websites and government documents to pour through just to get decent information.